Updated December 15, 2020

-COLLEGE CAREER (INDIANA): Scored six goals and tallied one assist in 29 appearances for the Hoosiers across two seasons…Appeared in20 matches with six goals as a sophomore…Played in nine matches as a freshman despite having season limited due to injury…Four-star recruit by Top Drawer Soccer… Ranked the No. 30 player in Top Drawer Soccer's IMG Academy 150… Also ranked the No. 1 player in the Northeast Region and the No. 9 forward in the country by Top Drawer Soccer.
+COLLEGE CAREER (INDIANA): Scored six goals and tallied one assist in 29 appearances for the Hoosiers across two seasons…Appeared in 20 matches with six goals, including three game winners, as a sophomore…Earned second-team All-Big Ten, first-team All-North Region, and College Cup All-Tournament Team honors…Played in nine matches as a freshman despite having season limited due to injury…Named a four-star recruit by Top Drawer Soccer… Ranked the No. 30 player in Top Drawer Soccer's IMG Academy 150… Also ranked the No. 1 player in the Northeast Region and the No. 9 forward in the country by Top Drawer Soccer.

 REVOLUTION ACADEMY: Developed for more than four seasons in Revolution Academy before becoming the program’s sixth product to sign a first team contract…Two-time UnitedHealthcare Academy Player of the Year in 2014 and 2015, and the club’s U-14 Player of the Year in 2013…Academy career totals include 38 goals and 25 assists in over more than 100 appearances across all levels…Joined Revolution Academy before the 2012-13 U.S. Soccer Development Academy season, entering with the Under-14 team… Scored seven goals and added six assists – all with the U-14s …Made 21 appearances for the U-16 side, scoring seven goals and tallying four assists during the 2013-14 campaign…Continued with the U-16 team throughout the 2014-15 season, scoring four goals and adding a team-best nine assists in 34 appearances (28 starts)… Made 15 starts for the U-18 team during the 2015-16 season, tallying 1,315 minutes and six goals… Scored eight goals and tallied three assists in 12 appearances for the U-18s during the 2016-17 season.

-PERSONAL: Son of Edward and Diane Rennicks…Has a brother, James… Follows the New England Patriots, Boston Red Sox, and Boston Bruins…Enjoys snowboarding, and mountain biking…Previously played baseball and basketball.
+PERSONAL: Son of Edward and Diane Rennicks…Has one brother, James… Follows all Boston sports as a fan of the New England Patriots, Boston Red Sox, and Boston Bruins…Enjoys snowboarding, and mountain biking…Previously played baseball and basketball.